 So, what color is a wolf sable Pom?
 In most cases, the Pom will have a cream coat.
 If the sabling is light, you will clearly see that color.
 However, if the sabling is very heavy and it covers just about the entire coat, a wolf sable Pomeranian can appear to be a gray Pom.
 Do please note that gray is not an accepted coat color per the AKC.

 This brings us to the question of, what does a wolf sable Pomeranian look like, if we are saying that he is a cream coat with sable?
-Well, he will appear to be just that and the only true way of knowing if he is a real wolf sable is via DNA testing (more ahead).
+Well, he will appear to be just that and the only true way of knowing if he is a cream sable or a real wolf sable is via DNA testing (more ahead).

 And this is where so much debate comes in.
 There are breeders